MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/develop-with-typescript.md

 ![TypeScript Project Solution Explorer](media/vs-taco-tutorial-typescript/figure-02.png)

 TypeScript supports modules, so when you start to work on a Cordova app with TypeScript, one of the first decisions to make is how to structure your app's code using modules.
-There's a variety of module managers available for web applications, the choice of which is a source of much emotional discussion within the developer community.
+There are many module managers available for web applications, the choice of which is a source of much emotional discussion within the developer community.
 We're not going to address that topic here; for detailed information on modules and module loaders, see the [modules page](http://www.typescriptlang.org/docs/handbook/modules.html) in the TypeScript Handbook.

 The default TypeScript template in TACO uses the popular [RequireJS](http://requirejs.org/) module manager.
 So, when you look at the TypeScript project's `index.html` file, you'll see the same file you'll find in the standard Cordova project, with the addition of the following lines: